-9.3.5 Bow sight:
+- 9.3.5 Bow sight. - 9.3.5.1 Recurve:

-9.3.5.1 Recurve division:

-A bow sight for aiming is permitted, but at no time may more than one such device be mounted on the bow.
+A bow sight for aiming is permitted, but at no time may more than 1 such device be mounted on the bow.

-- 9.3.5.1.1 It must not incorporate a prism or lens or any other magnifying device, levelling or electric or electronic devices nor will it provide for more than one sighting point. - 9.3.5.1.2 The overall length of the sight (tunnel, tube, sighting pin and/or other similar extended component) will not exceed 2cm in the line of vision of the athlete.
+- 9.3.5.1.1 It must not incorporate a prism or lens or any other magnifying device, levelling or electric or electronic devices nor will it provide for more than 1 sighting point. - 9.3.5.1.2 The overall length of the sight (tunnel, tube, sighting pin or other similar extended component) will not exceed 2cm in the line of vision of the athlete. - 9.3.5.1.3 A sight attached to the bow for the purpose of aiming which may allow for windage adjustment as well as elevation setting.
+It is subject to the following provisions: - A bow sight extension is permitted; - A plate or tape with distance markings may be mounted on the bow as a guide for sighting, but must not in any way offer any additional aid;

-- 9.3.5.1.3 A sight attached to the bow for the purpose of aiming which may allow for windage adjustment as well as elevation setting.
-It is subject to the following provisions: - A bow sight extension is permitted; - A plate or tape with distance markings may be mounted on the bow as a guide for sighting, but must not in any way offer any additional aid; - The sight point may be a fibre optic sight pin.
-The total length of the fibre optic pin may exceed 2cm, provided that one end is attached outside the archers line of vision at full draw, while the part within the archers line of vision does not exceed 2cm in a straight line before bending.
-It can only provide one illuminated aiming spot at full draw; - On unmarked field courses no part of the sight may be modified for the purpose of having means for range finding. - 9.3.5.2 Barebow and longbow divisions:
+- The sight point may be a fibre optic sight pin.
+The total length of the fibre optic pin may exceed 2cm, provided that 1 end is attached outside the athlete's line of vision at full draw, while the part within the athlete's line of vision does not exceed 2cm in a straight line before bending.
+It can only provide 1 illuminated aiming spot at full draw.
+The fibre optic pin is measured independently of the tunnel; - On unmarked rounds no part of the sight may be modified for the purpose of having means for range finding. - 9.3.5.2 Bare bow and longbow.

-No sight or nor sightmark(s) on the bow that help aiming are allowed;
+No sight or sight mark(s) on the bow that help aiming are allowed;

-For barebow face and string walking is permitted.
+For Bare bow face and string walking is permitted.

-9.3.5.3 Compound division:
+9.3.5.3 Compound.